SAP-samples/btp-kyma-day2-operations/documentation/meter/deploy/README.md

    4. If the deployment was successful, you should see the following output:

       ``` bash
-      Release "day2-ui" has been upgraded.
-Happy Helming!
+      Release "day2-ui" does not exist.
+Installing it now.
       NAME: day2-ui
-      LAST DEPLOYED: Mon May  9 15:51:56 2022
+      LAST DEPLOYED: Fri Dec 8 10:58:59 2023
       NAMESPACE: day2-operations
       STATUS: deployed
-      REVISION: 3
+      REVISION: 1
       TEST SUITE: None
       ```